MetaMask/metamask-docs/snaps/features/custom-ui/index.md

 A Snap can link to the following screens using the `metamask:` scheme:

-- `metamask://client/` - Leads to the main screen of MetaMask
+- `metamask://client/` - Leads to the main screen of MetaMask.
 - `metamask://snap/[Snap ID]/home/` - Leads to the Snap's
   [home page](../custom-ui/home-pages.md), or the Snap's settings page if it does not have a home page.
 Valid Snap IDs are npm IDs beginning with `npm:`, such as